emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 On first render (in order):

-* `didInitAttrs` runs after passed attrs are guaranteed to be up to date.
-This is more reliable than trying to ensure that attrs are always available on `init`.
-By passed attrs, we mean both the propagation of passed values onto the component instance, ala `component.get('name')`, and `component.attrs`.
+* `didInitAttrs` runs after a component was created and passed attrs are guaranteed to be present.
+In Ember 1.13, the attributes will be available as `this.get('attrName')`.
-* `didReceiveAttrs` runs after `didInitAttrs` (it also runs on subsequent re-renders, which is useful for logic that is the same on all renders).
+* `didReceiveAttrs` runs after `didInitAttrs`, and it also runs on subsequent re-renders, which is useful for logic that is the same on all renders.
+It does not run when the component has been re-rendered from the inside.
 * `willRender` runs before the template is rendered.
 It runs when the template is updated for any reason (both initial and re-render, and regardless of whether the change was caused by an attrs change or